 What are Internet of Things (IoT) devices?

-Internet-connected objects with capabilities for remote monitoring and control.
-For example, smart thermostats, appliances and home security systems.
+They are internet-connected objects with capabilities for remote monitoring and control.
+Examples include smart thermostats and home security systems.

 How do I recognize a phishing email?

 There are a few telltale signs of a phishing email (often called a “spoofed email”):